tisztamo/Junior/prompt/task/feature/implement.md

-# Task: Design a new feature
+# Task: Implement a new feature

 ## Improve prompt structure